 MacArthur makes one-time institutional grants each year to a few exceptional organizations that are key grantees and Foundation partners in our core areas of work.
 These grants support the long-term sustainability of these organizations.
 Organizations cannot apply for these grants; the Foundation program that supports them must nominate them for an award.
-Awards are made to organizations that are key to their fields and to the Foundation’s goals for those fields, exhibit strong leadership and governance, have demonstrated impact that is likely to continue into the future, and are ready to implement a plan for expansion or sustainability – not just of the programs but of the organization itself.
+Awards are made to organizations that are important to their fields and to the Foundation’s goals for those fields, exhibit strong leadership and governance, have demonstrated impact that is likely to continue into the future, and are ready to implement a plan for expansion or sustainability – not just of the programs but of the organization itself.
 These investments are highly useful to grantee institutions and contribute to the infrastructure of the fields in which the Foundation invests.

 Beginning in 2006, the concept was expanded to include smaller organizations.
-The rationale for the MacArthur Award for Creative and Effective Institutions was that small or emerging organizations often generate provocative ideas, reframe the debate, or provide a new way of looking at persistent problems.
+The rationale for the MacArthur Award for Creative and Effective Institutions was that smaller or emerging organizations often generate provocative ideas, reframe the debate, or provide a new way of looking at persistent problems.
 Some are particularly effective at delivering services or challenging old paradigms.

 Today, the MacArthur Award for Creative and Effective Institutions combines the large and small institutional grants into a single program.
-As a result, the grant sizes range between $500,000 and $1.5 million depending on the size of the organization.
+As a result, the grant sizes range between $200,000 and $1 million depending on the size of the organization.
 The purpose of these grants remains the same: to recognize exceptional Foundation grantees and help ensure their sustainability long into the future.

 This program supports selected MacArthur grant recipients with special, one-time support awarded in one year.
 Organizations are selected based on an internal nomination process at the Foundation.
 Nominees shall meet the following criteria:

-- carry out creative and effective work that is central to the Foundation’s strategic priorities and that has a positive impact on its field;
+- Carry out creative and effective work that is central to the Foundation’s strategic priorities and that has a positive impact on its field

-- are at a critical or strategic moment in their development;
+- Are at a critical or strategic moment in their development

-- are equipped to deploy resources at the scale of these grants (which may be between 20% - 100% of their total annual operating budgets).
+- Are equipped to deploy resources at the scale of these grants (which may be between 20% - 100% of their total annual operating budgets)

 Institutional grants are different from two other types of grants commonly awarded by the Foundation: general operating support grants, which support all of the program activities of an organization during a specific period of time, and project grants, which support specific programmatic activities.
 Unlike these types of grants, institutional grants are one-time infusions of capital (typically one-year grants) intended to strengthen an organization’s operating and programmatic foundation so that it can continue its work well into the future.

-Institutional grants are most commonly used to establish or add to an endowment or an operating reserve, which can provide a cushion in periods of insufficient cash flow (for example, when a promised grant is slow to be paid); sometimes they are used to create a venture fund to invest in the start-up of a new area of work which needs to be demonstrated before it can be funded.
+Institutional grants are most commonly used to establish or add to an operating reserve, which can provide a cushion in periods of insufficient cash flow (for example, when a promised grant is slow to be paid); sometimes they are used to create a venture fund to invest in the start-up of a new area of work which needs to be demonstrated before it can be funded.
 Sometimes funds are used to purchase real estate to house office space; owning the needed space reduces an annual cost to the organization, increases its stability, and often results in expanded programming and reach.
 Sometimes organizations take a small portion of the grant for strategic planning, investments in technological infrastructure, training, or strengthening an internal function like development or communications.